CartoDB/cartoframes/docs/developer-center/guides/05-Legends.md

 ## Legends

-There are different types of legends we can use in our visualization.
-These legends depend on the geometry of the layer and on the type of the data it is being represented.
+In this guide, we explore the different types of legends available for your CARTOframes visualizations.

 ### Legend Types

-When we set the legend, we have to indicate the type of the legend.
+When we set the legend, we have to indicate the type of the legend to use.
+This will be defined by the type of data (number, category) and visualization method (color,size) you use to represent the information.

 Current types are:

 * Color
   * `color-category`